openstack/ironic/doc/source/install/enabling-drivers.rst

 This is because the ``redfish`` hardware type will have different enabled *deploy* interfaces on these conductors.
-It would have been fine, if the second conductor had ``enabled_deploy_interface=direct`` instead of ``iscsi``.
+It would have been fine, if the second conductor had ``enabled_deploy_interfaces = direct`` instead of ``iscsi``.

 This situation is not detected by the Bare Metal service, but it can cause inconsistent behavior in the API, when node functionality will depend on which conductor it gets assigned to.

 .. note::
-   We don't treat it as an error, because such *temporary* inconsistency is inevitable during a rolling upgrade or a configuration update.
+   We don't treat this as an error, because such *temporary* inconsistency is inevitable during a rolling upgrade or a configuration update.

 Configuring interface defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a user does not provide an explicit value for one of interfaces (when
+When an operator does not provide an explicit value for one of the interfaces
-creating a node or updating its driver), the default value is calculated
+(when creating a node or updating its driver), the default value is calculated
 as described in :ref:`hardware_interfaces_defaults`.
-An operator can override
+It is also possible
-the defaults for any interfaces by setting one of options named
+to override the defaults for any interfaces by setting one of the options named
 ``default_<IFACE>_interface``, where ``<IFACE>`` is the interface name.
 For example: